free5gc/free5gc.github.io/docs/guide/index.md

 - [Hardware tested](./hardware.md)
 - [Supported features](./features.md)

+## Roadmap

+Here are the features in the roadmap, these item is planned to be supported in the near future:

+* Charging Function (CHF)
+* Network Exposure Function (NEF)

 ## free5GC Installation Guide
 For people who are not familiar with virtual machine and Linux installation, here are some example demonstration: